 If you are experiencing stress or anxiety due to the COVID-19 pandemic, you can call INRS’s Employee and Student Support Program (Programme d’aide aux employés et aux étudiants – PAEE), a free support service offered to our entire community.

 The current situation is both new and unprecedented.
 It affects several aspects of our lives and upsets our daily activities.
 Each person will have different concerns and reactions to this global health crisis.
-We suggest you consult the available resources to help you through these difficult times.

 For emergency assistance or a consult to discuss your situation and explore ways to resolve your problem and recover, or a referral to the most appropriate resource for your needs, please contact the INRS psychologist at email@example.com.